Free, evidence-based, 12-week educational course for family members and friends of people living with mental illness

 Additional topics covered include: coping skills such as handling crisis and relapse; suicide prevention, basic information about medications; listening and communication techniques; problem-solving skills; recovery and rehabilitation; and self-care around worry and stress.

-Fall classes are being scheduled for Westbrook/Portland, Harrison, Farmington, S. Paris, Augusta and Bangor.
-Check back and click on the link below to see the fall schedule, or call Christine at 1-800-464-5767, ext.
+Fall classes are scheduled for Westbrook/Portland, Harrison, Farmington, Norway, Augusta, Bangor and Brunswick.
+Click on the link below to see the fall schedule and to register, or call Christine at 1-800-464-5767, ext.
 2305 for more information.

 CLICK HERE TO FIND UPCOMING COURSES